BruceEckel/BookBuilder/README.md

 Start a new bash shell or move to your home directory and `source .bashrc`.

 2. Move to the base directory.
 Run `python3 -m venv virtualenv` at the bash prompt.
+   (You might have to first execute `sudo apt-get install python3.4-venv` to get this to work).

 3. Then run `source ./virtualenv/bin/activate` at the bash prompt.